TobitSoftware/chayns-template-esnext-react/README.md

 -------------
 1. Install all project dependencies with  `npm i`
 2. Start your webpack-dev-server for debugging your project with `npm start`
-    * The webpack-dev-server is now running on your localhost on the port 8080.
+    > The webpack-dev-server is now running on your localhost on the port 8080.
 If the port is not available you can change it in the dev.babel.js in the webpack folder.

+    > `npm start` runs the server in HTTPS mode.
+You need to add a ssl certificate to `/webpack/ssl`.
+If you just need HTTP then you can use `npm run start:http`
 3. Enable eslint in your development environment. *(not necessary, but recommended)*
 4. Implement the example Tapp to your chayns® site .
     1. Go to configuration -> Tapps
     2. Click `Add Tapp`
     3. Use external content
-    4. Give the Tapp a name and type in the following URL : `http://localhost:8080`
+    4. Give the Tapp a name and type in the following URL : `http[s]://localhost:8080`
     5. Click `add`
 5. Start development.